Support palliative care and hospice rather than End-of-Life Option Act

-I am very saddened to read the March 11 editorial in the Maryland Independent in support of the End-of-Life Option Act.
+I am very saddened to read the March 11 editorial in the Calvert Recorder in support of the end-of-life option act.
 This act provides legitimacy to people choosing to end their own lives.
 Even though the act includes very specific circumstances, there is no way to restrict the resulting ramifications.

 Once the state finds that suffering under some conditions is unbearable, it becomes a slippery slope when asking non-terminal people to accept suffering.
 The attitude of seeking a way ”out” rather than “through” develops.
 There are too many young people committing suicide already for the state to imply that suicide is a solution to pain.